 As a plant lover, you've probably heard of a famous NASA study about healthy houseplants that was conducted back in 1989.
-This Clean Air Study was basically aimed at investigating how to clean the air inside a space capsule.
-But the side result was knowledge about how plants clean the air and which plants are best at that.
-And clean air has the world's special attention, finally...
-So, which plants help best here?
-Below you'll find the top 10 healthiest house plants that every florist should have in his or her shop, that every living room and every office should have for a better indoor environment and better health.
+This Clean Air Study was aimed at investigating how to clean the air inside a space capsule.
+However, the side result was knowledge about how plants clean the air and which plants are best.
+And clean air finally has the world's special attention...

 The Top 10 Healthy Houseplants

 There have been many top lists based on the NASA Clean Air Study.
 The list is based on the overall air cleaning characteristics, which are cleaning the air from six toxics: benzene, formaldehyde, trichloroethylene, xylene, toluene, and ammonia.
-The top 4 plants clean the air of all six toxics, others less, but still very effective against most air spoilers.
+The top four plants clean the air of all six toxics, others less, but still very effective against most air spoilers.

 1. Chrysanthemum Morifolium, a.k.a.
 Florist's Chrysanthemum

 The first healthy houseplant is a very common one; Chrysanthemums, or “mums".
 They come in a variety of beautiful colors.
 Plants that are also bloomers will keep the room lively.
 Chrysanthemum morifolium is one of the most popular plants available for providing long-lasting flowers to enjoy indoors or on porches and patios.
+And to make it even better, it is a healthy flowering houseplant.

 2. Spathiphyllum, a.k.a.
 Peace Lily

 Peace lilies are one of the most popular varieties of houseplants.
 They're easy to maintain, and they can make a lovely addition to your home.
 By properly caring for your peace lilies, you'll have beautiful houseplants for years to come.
-This one fits also really well in the shade, see also this article: "The Best Houseplants of 2022 for in the Shade or a Dark Room".
+This one fits also really well in the shade, see also this article: The Best Houseplants for Growing in the Shade or a Dark Room.

 3. Rhapis Excelsa, a.k.a.
 Lady Palm

-The lady palm (Rhapis excelsa) is #3 in the list of the top 10 healthy houseplants.
+The lady palm (Rhapis excelsa) is #3 on the list of the top 10 healthy houseplants.
 It's a small fan palm that can do exceedingly well indoors under the right conditions.
 It grows from multiple stems, each topped with upright fronds.
 The fronds are split into fan-like segments, as might be used by ladies in olden times.
-The lady palm sometimes called the bamboo palm or miniature fan palm is the best-suited of all the fan palms for indoor cultivation.
-Most of the others, such as the imposing Washingtonia or the European fan palm, quickly grow too large for the average room.

 4. Chamaedorea Elegans, a.k.a.
-Parlour Palm
+Parlor Palm

 The Chamaedorea Elegans — or Parlour palm — is a member of the Arecaceae family hailing from forested regions of Central America — Honduras, Guatemala, and Mexico.
 Keep in mind that this plant naturally grows as an understory plant in forests.
 It has a good shade tolerance and is happy with filtered light or dappled sunlight.